This article was last updated by on

 Large Watermelon Peperomia is a tropical semi-succulent plant gaining fame over time for its gorgeous green foliage along silver strips.

-Their lower maintenance and requirement needs make them an ideal choice for beginners and professional plant parents.
+Their lower maintenance and requirement needs to make them ideal for beginners and professional plant parents.

 All you need to do is ensure proper watering, sufficient indirect sunlight, and ideal humidity.